Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights - NewsBreak

 Washington stats and trends

-- The Football Team have been underdogs by 6.5 points or more one time this year and have not covered the spread once.
+- This year, the Football Team are winless ATS when entering a game as an underdog of 6.5 points or more.

-- Washington's games this season have gone over the total in four out of five opportunities (80%).
+- Washington's games this year have gone over the total in four out of five opportunities (80%).

-- The Football Team rack up 24.6 points per game, eight fewer than the Chiefs surrender (32.6).
+- This season the Football Team put up eight fewer points per game (24.6) than the Chiefs surrender (32.6).

-- This season the Football Team have turned the ball over seven times, three more than the Chiefs' takeaways (4).
+- The Football Team have turned the ball over seven times this season, three more turnovers than the Chiefs have forced (4).

 Home and road insights

-- At home this year, Washington is winless against the spread, and 1-2 overall.
+- Washington has not covered the spread at home, and is 1-2 overall there, this year.

-- In three home games this season, Washington has hit the over twice.
+- This year, in three home games, Washington has hit the over twice.

-- The Chiefs are unbeaten ATS (1-0) away from home as 6.5-point favorites or more.
+- The Chiefs are unbeaten ATS (1-0) on the road as 6.5-point favorites or more.

 Powered by Data Skrive.